dfki-ric/docker_image_development/README.md

 * In order to get tab completion for commonGUI.bash: `source autocomplete.me`

+* If you want to get into the container to look at the workspace and change things manually execute: `./exec.bash`.
+Keep in mind that changes in the container will vanish as soon as a new container is generated.

 ## Documentation

 The Documentation is available in the doc folder of this repository.